 Presentations at Council Meetings

-Anoka County Staff will present project information at city council meetings and/or workshops to educate and solicit input from elected officials about the proposed project.
+Anoka County Transportation staff will present project information at city council meetings and/or workshops to educate and solicit input from elected officials about the proposed project.

 Public Information Meetings

-From the beginning of the project through its conclusion, the Anoka County Highway Department will provide informational materials and maps at Public Information Meetings.
+From the beginning of the project through its conclusion, the Anoka County Transportation staff will provide informational materials and maps at Public Information Meetings.
 In addition, this website will also contain announcements of upcoming meetings.

-If you have any questions about the proposed project or would like to comment on any aspect of the project, please contact either of the representatives below:
+If you have any questions about the construction, or would like to comment on any aspect of the project, please contact the representative below: